jac08h/jac08h.github.io/misc/philosophy.md

 	* moving - removing pain/satisfying desire
 	* static - not desiring - best kind of pleasure
 * friends are very important
-`Before you eat or drink anything, carefully consider with whom you eat or drink rather than what you eat or drink because eating without a friend is the life of the lion or a wolf.`
+`"Before you eat or drink anything, carefully consider with whom you eat or drink rather than what you eat or drink because eating without a friend is the life of the lion or a wolf."`

 ## Stoicsm and the Early Cynics